Frequently Asked Questions | Walk up Snowdon

 Generally it’s only open when the train is travelling to the Summit Station.
 If in doubt, contact the Mountain Railway company.
 Never plan your walk relying on the cafe to be open!

-Can I walk all the way to the top?
+Can I walk all the way to the top of Snowdon?

 Yep – there’s no climbing involved on any of the walking routes.
 Some scrambling is needed for Crib Goch, Lliwedd and y Gribin.